-As a result of becoming a Christian, and being added to the Lord's church by God (Acts 2:47), we have certain responsibilities.
-It is imperative that we understand that being responsible stewards demand that we (the slaves) know what God (the Master) expects of us and then make applications.
-For example, we need to understand that all spiritual blessings in heavenly places are available to the good works might a Christian do?
+Being a steward in the Lord's church is a great responsibility as well as a privilege.
+Being a steward means being entrusted with something precious. good works (111, 2, 14).
+What good works might a Christian do?
 In simple terms, he will be an active steward in doing only those "good works" which have been authorized in Scripture (Col. 3:17).
 Remember that "every scripture inspired of God" thoroughly equips us "unto every good work" (2 Tim.
 3:16-17, ASV).
 Having said this, let us look specifically at some blessings from God, as well as responsibilities a Christian has to God, and see how we are doing as stewards in God's kingdom.

-In addition to prayer, a steward must be active in service to the Lord, faithfully holding true to the word that God has given to us.
-A Christian is a "peculiar" (special) person who is zealous of "good works" (Tit.
-2:14).
-What can we act in a way which pleases God if we do not know what he has said?
+1. Stewards must have knowledge of God's will.
+How can we act in a way which pleases God if we do not know what he has said?
 Jesus said that his disciples would know the truth that made them free (John 8:31-32).
 Paul told the Ephesians that, by reading the Scriptures, folks can have his knowledge in the mystery of Christ (Eph.
 3:4).
 The Holy Spirit also inspired Paul to demand that those brethren not be "unwise, but understanding what the will of the Lord is" (Eph.
 5:17).
 Yes, God's word can be understood, and our stewardship before God demands that we know what God expects of us.
 When we refuse this, and are not growing in the grace of knowledge of the Lord (2 Pet.
 3:18), we become lax in our duties and are not being the faithful steward that God wants.